 Intrigued to find out more about his design process, we reached out to da Mata to ask how he straddles the divide between finding time to research and develop material, while also moving forward and keeping contact with the market that craves new designs.

 Can you tell us about your first commission?

 The first object I designed was the glove stool.
 I had just left the Campana Studio (where I worked for four months) and received an invitation to participate in an exhibition during the Salone 2012 in Milan.

-With his Fauna collection (above) he challenged the question of what is a side table, that goes against some of the consensus of what a table should or shouldn’t be.
+With his Fauna collection (above) da Mata challenged the question of what is a side table – going against some of the consensus of what a table should or shouldn’t be.
 This is an idea he continues to play with.

 What influences you?

 Everything can influence me.
 That’s a little easy to say but it’s the truth.
 It’s hard to say exactly one type of thing, it could be beauty, ugliness, proportion, texture, rhythm etc… All the aspects of aesthetic can initiate a creative process.